jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) there is a significant risk from natural hazards; or (b)
   (c) sufficient provision has not been made for legal and physical access to each allotment to be created by the subdivision.
-(1A) For the purpose of subsection (1)﻿(a), an assessment of the risk from natural hazards requires a combined assessment of— (a) the likelihood of natural hazards occurring (whether individually or in combination); and (b) the material damage to land in respect of which the consent is sought, other land, or structures that would result from natural hazards; and
+(1A) For the purpose of subsection (1)﻿(a), an assessment of the risk from natural hazards requires a combined assessment of all of the following taken together:
+  (a) the likelihood of natural hazards occurring (whether individually or in combination):
+  (b) the material damage to land in respect of which the consent is sought, other land, or structures that would result from natural hazards:
   (c) any likely subsequent use of the land in respect of which the consent is sought that would accelerate, worsen, or result in material damage of the kind referred to in paragraph (b).
 (2) Conditions under subsection (1) must be—
   (a) for the purposes of avoiding, remedying, or mitigating the effects referred to in subsection (1); and (b) of a type that could be imposed under section 108.

+### 106A Consent authority may refuse land use consent in certain circumstances
+(1) A consent authority may refuse to grant a land use consent, or may grant the consent subject to conditions, if it considers that there is a significant risk from natural hazards.
+(2) For the purposes of subsection (1), an assessment of the risk from natural hazards requires a combined assessment of all of the following taken together:
+  (a) the likelihood of natural hazards occurring (whether individually or in combination):
+  (b) the material damage to land in respect of which the consent is sought, other land, or structures that would result from natural hazards:
+  (c) whether the proposed use of the land would accelerate, worsen, or result in material damage of the kind referred to in paragraph (b):
+  (d) whether the proposed use of the land would result in adverse effects on the health or safety of people.
+(3) Conditions imposed under subsection (1) must be— (a) for the purposes of avoiding or mitigating the effects referred to in subsection (1); and (b) of a type that could be imposed under section 108.
+(4) This section does not apply to land use consents if the use of the land for which the consent is sought is— (a) construction, upgrade, maintenance, or operation of infrastructure; or (b) primary production activities, as described in the national planning standards.

 ### 107 Restriction on grant of certain discharge permits
 (1) Except as provided in subsection (2) or (2A), a consent authority shall not grant a discharge permit or a coastal permit to do something that would otherwise contravene section 15 or section 15A allowing—if, after reasonable mixing, the contaminant or water discharged (either by itself or in combination with the same, similar, or other contaminants or water), is likely to give rise to all or any of the following effects in the receiving waters: